-The building blocks of education begin with a Liberal Studies degree.
+The building blocks of education begin with a Professional Studies degree.
 This two-year associate degree includes studies in the classics – writing, speaking, and arithmetic.
-Students will choose a number of courses from the humanities, social sciences, business and math and science divisions to create a well-rounded program that suits their professional needs.
-Liberal Studies students may complete introductory classes in a wide variety of disciplines, which gives them a chance to become familiar with the requirements of many fields and helps them assess their potential for professional success in careers related to these studies.
+Students will choose a number of liberal arts courses from the humanities, social sciences, business and math, and science divisions to create a well-rounded program that suits their professional needs.

-- Demonstrate analytical and creative reasoning skills in a broad range of studies
+- Demonstrate analytical and creative reasoning skills in a broad range of liberal studies

 - Provide students with a program that allows for interdisciplinary studies